More Frequently Asked Questions specific to the Graduate Program application process are in our Application Procedures section.

 How many women are graduate students in Biology?

 Women comprise 49% of our graduate students and 20% of our faculty.
-If you have specific questions about women's issues at MIT, email Betsey Walsh at firstname.lastname@example.org and she'll arrange for a woman student in our graduate program to contact you directly.
+If you have specific questions about women's issues at MIT, email firstname.lastname@example.org and we will arrange for a female student in our graduate program to contact you directly.

 What's it like to be a minority at MIT?

 Although under-represented minorities comprise a modest fraction of our graduate students and faculty, minority students with a wide range of backgrounds have flourished here.
 Currently the number of minority graduate students in the Biology program is 10%.
-If you have specific questions about issues concerning minority students, email Betsey Walsh at email@example.com, and she'll arrange for a minority graduate student to contact you directly.
+If you have specific questions about issues concerning minority students, email email@example.com, and we will arrange for a minority graduate student to contact you directly.

-Inquiries can also be directed to Roy Charles at firstname.lastname@example.org in the MIT Graduate Students Office.
+Inquiries can also be directed to Eboney Hearn at firstname.lastname@example.org in the MIT Office of the Dean for Graduate Education.

 What's the housing situation?